I-693 Validity Rules Have Changed Twice in Two Years

 Form I-693 (Report of Medical Examination and Vaccination Record) is the document your USCIS-designated civil surgeon completes to certify you meet U.S. public health requirements for permanent residence.
 USCIS will not approve your I-485 without a valid I-693 on file.

-USCIS evaluates the I-693's validity at the time they adjudicate your I-485, not at the time you filed it.
-An I-693 that was valid when you filed can still be expired by the time your officer picks up your case.
+The validity of an I-693 is measured from the date the civil surgeon signs the form — not the date you filed your I-485 or the date USCIS received it.
+USCIS evaluates validity at the time they adjudicate your case, not at filing time.
+An I-693 that was valid when you submitted it can still be expired by the time an officer picks up your case.

 What You'll Need to Do When the Time Comes